-Now let’s talk about another challenge—the elephant in the room—about where our hiring managers often need our assistance.
-You know what I’m talking about: Long interview processes that include an army of interviewers, generic feedback for all candidates and ultimately, analysis paralysis.
+The elephant in the room is concerning where our hiring managers often need our assistance.
+You know what I’m talking about.
+Long interview processes that include an army of interviewers, generic feedback for all candidates and ultimately, analysis paralysis.

 While the hiring manager is wallowing in their indecision, great candidates are no longer available and your time to hire is getting longer.
 If you see this over and over from a hiring manager, it is time for an interview intervention (a gentle one, of course).

-It’s my experience that hiring managers don’t want to be TOLD how to hire (see my previous blog on how to handle this).
+It’s my experience that hiring managers don’t want to be told how to hire.
 Moreover, they genuinely believe they are conducting good interviews and being good stewards of the business.

 Since we won’t make any headway by hitting this issue head on, one way to start the interview question conversation is during the launch meeting.
 One question I almost always ask is “What 2-3 questions would you like me to ask the candidates so you know we’ve got someone you should interview?”